stvliu/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ![image](/images/gateway/mqtt-message-disconnect.png)
 {: refdef}

-Your ThingsBoard instance will get information from the broker about last disconnecting time of the device.
+Your GridLinks instance will get information from the broker about last disconnecting time of the device.
 You can see this information on the "Server attributes" scope ("Attributes" tab).

 {:refdef: style="text-align: center;"}
 ![image](/images/gateway/mqtt-disconnect-device.png)